KornelJanczak/KornelJanczak/README.md

 <h1 align="center">Hello there👋</h1>

 <h2 align="left">About me💻</h2>
-I’m a 20-year-old Fullstack developer and a first-year computer science student with a deep passion for the tech industry.
+I’m a 20-year-old Fullstack developer with a focus on backend and a first-year computer science student with a deep passion for the tech industry.
 I stay up-to-date with the latest advancements, particularly in the world of JavaScript, and I’m dedicated to creating high-quality, scalable code.

 ## 🤖 Something about my coding adventure ##